ErrorTzy/writings/papers/WS_Draft.md

 ## Intro

 This paper is probably not a typical metaphysics paper.
-Although the main upshot is to establish fundamentality without magic, the kind of move I defend applies beyond metaphysics.
+Although the main upshot is on metaphysics, the kind of move I make applies beyond metaphysics.

 In the background, this paper deals with a central tension.
 On one hand, it seems that, ultimately all possible philosophical conclusions must be derived from intuitive presuppositions.
 If so, then we cannot establish anything if we throw away all of our intuitions (or dispositions, sentiments, etc.).
 On the other hand, many of our intuitions are unreliable, and even contradict one another.
 The problem, then, is to figure out which part of our intuition cannot (or at least, should not) be thrown away and can safely rely on.

 In the foreground, this paper focuses mainly on metaphysics, but the argument I made for metaphysics also extends to other areas, like ethics.
 To be specific, I first argue that the background tension is somehow ignored in discussions about fundamentality.
 As a result, the idea that facts about fundamentality are "objectively objective", though well-motivated, seems to rely on magic or wishful thinking.

 Then I argue for a principle that basically says, we cannot throw away our rational agency.
 The rest of the paper explores the consequences of this principle.
 For example, it can be used to establish a direct, non-magical account of fundamentality.
-But given that the background tension is topic neutral, this principle can achieve more beyond metaphysics.
+But given that the background tension is topic-neutral, this principle can achieve more.
 For instance, it also solves a problem in ethics: why we should sometimes trust a friend's word, even when it goes against the evidence.

 ## The Question of Reality